Why Growling Should Never Be Suppressed in Dogs

-When two year old Golden Retriever Rover started growling after being hugged by a child, dog owner and mom, Ann Marie decided to nip the behavior in the bud and give Rover a good scolding and a strong leash correction he will never forget.
-This reprimand was for the dog's own good and to protect the child, according to the owner which reported that Rover's aggressive behavior had indeed reduced and stopped from that day on.
+When a two-year-old Golden Retriever named "Rover" started growling after being hugged by a child, Rover's owner decided to nip the behavior in the bud and give Rover a good scolding and a strong leash correction he would never forget.
+This reprimand was for the dog's own good and to protect the child, according to the owner who claimed that the behavior had reduced and stopped from that day on.

 One day, the child came back from school and seeing Rover wagging its tails and acting all friendly, he decided to give Rover a big hug wrapping his arms around him and giving a nice kiss between the dog's forehead.
 Little did he know though that that day would have turned into a memorable one.